Tony Bellas

 Stephen holds a Bachelor of Engineering (Mechanical) from the University of Ballarat, a Master of Business Administration from Deakin University, and is a graduate member of the Australian Institute of Company Directors.

-Stephen is the Chair of the Finance, Risk and Audit Committee and is a member of the Safety and Environment Committee.
+Stephen served as Chair of the Performance and Investment Committee from March 2024 until 27 February 2025, when he was appointed as Chair of the Finance, Risk and Audit Committee.
+Stephen is also a member of the Safety and Environment Committee.

 Jeff Seeney